Is there a Golden Parachute in Sannikov's principal-agent problem?: Abstract

 A Golden Parachute is a situation where the agent ceases any effort at some positive stopping time, and receives a payment afterwards, possibly under the form of a lump sum payment, or of a continuous stream of payments.
 We show that a Golden Parachute only exists in certain specific circumstances.
 This is in contrast with the results claimed by \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, where the only requirement is a positive agent's marginal cost of effort at zero.
 Namely, we show that there is no Golden Parachute if this parameter is too large.
 Similarly, in the context of a concave marginal utility, there is no Golden Parachute if the agent's utility function has a too negative curvature at zero.

-In the general case, we provide a rigorous analysis of this problem, and we prove that an agent with positive reservation utility is either never retired by the principal, or retired above some given threshold (as in \citeauthor*{sannikov2008continuous}'s solution).
-In particular, different discount factors induce naturally a {\it face--lifted utility function}, which allows to reduce the whole analysis to a setting similar to the equal--discount rates one.
-Finally, we also confirm that an agent with small reservation utility does have an informational rent, meaning that the principal optimally offers him a contract with strictly higher utility value.
+In the general case, we prove that an agent with positive reservation utility is either never retired by the principal, or retired above some given threshold (as in \citeauthor*{sannikov2008continuous}'s solution).
+We show that different discount factors induce a \emph{face-lifted utility function}, which allows to reduce the analysis to a setting similar to the equal--discount rates one.
+Finally, we also confirm that an agent with small reservation utility does have an informational rent, meaning that the principal optimally offers him a contract with strictly higher utility than his participation value.